Extended probabilities and their application to statistical inference: Upper and lower extended probabilities

 and

 These inequalities come immediately from the properties of the infimum and supremum operators.

 \begin{remark} Notice that the behavioral interpreatation that we gave to lower extended probabilities entails that they can be specified even without eliciting a set of extended probability measures first.
 To this extent, our behavioral interpretation can be called minimal, similarly to \cite[section 2.3.1]{walley}.
 An immediate question the reader may ask is: ``If we were to specify a lower extended probability without resorting to a set of extended probabilities, are we sure it is subadditive?''.
-The answer is yes, under a mild assumption: Example \ref{ex_coh} -- based on the example in \cite[section 1.6.4]{walley} -- shows that coherence of lower extended probabilities implies their superadditivity, and Theorem \ref{lepc} shows that if $\underline{P}^{ex}$ can be obtained as the infimum of a set of extended probabilities, then it is coherent.
+The answer is yes, under a mild assumption: Example \ref{ex_coh} -- based on the example in \cite[section 1.6.4]{walley} -- shows that if lower extended probabilities avoid sure loss, then they are superadditive, and Theorem \ref{lepc} shows that if $\underline{P}^{ex}$ can be obtained as the infimum of a set of extended probabilities, then it avoids sure loss.